Legacy Capital logo

 Frequently Asked Questions

-Doctor's Verdict on Legacy Capital
+Research Note on Legacy Capital

-Legacy Capital is best for active real estate investors with existing assets who need fast capital access outside traditional lending channels.
+Legacy Capital is profile signals for active real estate investors with existing assets who need fast capital access outside traditional lending channels.
 The critical caveat is that hard money loans are significantly more expensive than bank mortgages due to their collateral-based, higher-risk structure—investors should only consider this if speed and asset leverage justify the premium costs.

 • Active real estate investors doing fix-and-flip projects who need quick capital